INF visitors insurance for pre-existing conditions coverage in USA

 Here is a summary of the coverage for pre-existing conditions :

-- INF Elite plan: This is a comprehensive plan and is the and unique among comprehensive plans due to the offering of “full” coverage for pre existing conditions as described above.
+INF Elite plan: This is a comprehensive plan and is the and unique among comprehensive plans due to the offering of “full” coverage for pre existing conditions as described above.
 This plan has policy maximum options of $150,000 for people in the age range of 0-69 and $75,000 for people in the age range of 70-99.
 This is a full pre-existing coverage plan and covers doctor appointments, blood tests, special care, urgent care and any other treatment needed for a condition that was stable before travel, but started becoming an issue during the visitor’s trip.
 The pre-existing coverage maximum is available for $25,000 for 0-69 age range and $20,000 for age range of 70-99 with a pre existing deductible of $1500.
 This plan needs to be purchased for 3 months minimum.
+The Elite Network plan has a fixed pre-existing condition maximum limit up to which the pre-existing condition would be covered.
+Elite US visitor insurance is not available for visitors who are already in the USA

 International travelers concerned about getting the best pre-existing condition coverage while traveling to the US from any other country must have a look at these plans as they are unique in the way the coverage they offer.
 All INF plans must be purchased for at least 30 days (some 90 days), so they are not meant for very short trips into the US.